rsnitsch/py3createtorrent/README.md

 *Create torrents via command line!*

 py3createtorrent is a comprehensive shell/commandline utility for creating torrents (Linux & Windows).
-It's a GPL-licensed Python v3.1 script.
-I tested it with Ubuntu 8.04 / rTorrent and Windows 7 / µTorrent.

 Some of the features: